Bin-Cao/PRDNet/README.md

 ### Physics-Informed Diffraction Integration

-PRDNET's key innovation is the integration of X-ray diffraction physics:
+PRDNET's key innovation is the integration of Pseudo-particle-ray diffraction physics:

 ```python
 from prdnet.diffraction import DiffractionIntegration